Max Holloway

-Jerome Max Keli'i Holloway (born December 4, 1991) is an American professional mixed martial artist.
-He currently competes in the Lightweight division of the Ultimate Fighting Championship (UFC), where he is a former UFC Featherweight Champion and the current symbolic UFC "BMF" titleholder.
+Jerome Max Keliʻi Holloway (born December 4, 1991) is an American professional mixed martial artist.
+He currently competes in the Lightweight division of the Ultimate Fighting Championship (UFC), where he is a former UFC Featherweight Champion and former symbolic UFC "BMF" titleholder.
 He is considered one of the greatest Featherweights of all time.
-As of November 18, 2025, he is #3 in the UFC lightweight rankings and #11 in the UFC men's pound-for-pound rankings.
+As of January 27, 2026, he is #4 in the Meta UFC lightweight rankings.

+Holloway holds the UFC records for most significant strikes (3,681) and total strikes (3,980), with no other fighter within 1,000 of either mark.
+He also owns multiple UFC featherweight records, including most wins (20), longest winning streak (13), most finishes (11), and most knockout victories (9).
+Fight Matrix ranks him as the third-greatest featherweight of all time and the eighth-greatest pound-for-pound fighter in MMA history.

 Background

-Holloway was born in Honolulu, Hawaii, and raised in Waianae, an area known for fist fighting.
-He is of Native Hawaiian and Samoan ancestry.
+Holloway was born in Honolulu, Hawaii, and raised in Waiʻanae, an area known for fist fighting.
+He is of Native Hawaiian and Samoan descent.
 Holloway's parents were heavy drug users, his mother Missy Kapoi being a crystal meth consumer who later recovered.
 His father, Mark Holloway, who constantly abused his mother, left when Max was around 11 years old.
 Max started training in kickboxing in 2007 at the end of his sophomore year, aged 15, out of Team Ruthless, and went on to win his first amateur bout in the sport after three days of training.
-He graduated from Waianae High School in 2010.
+He graduated from Waiʻanae High School in 2010.

 Mixed martial arts career

 Early MMA career

 At the age of 19, Holloway had amassed a record of 4–0.
 He gained recognition as the #7 featherweight prospect of 2012 in Bloody Elbow's 2012 World MMA Scouting Report and was compared with former UFC and former WEC lightweight champion Anthony Pettis, due to his ability to incorporate a wide array of flying and spinning kicks, knees and elbows into his striking game.
 He would later go on to defeat Pettis to capture the UFC interim featherweight championship before unifying the title.

+For the first four fights of his MMA career, Holloway went by the nickname "Lil Evil" as a homage to former UFC fighter Jens Pulver whose nickname was "Little Evil".
+He changed it to "Blessed" after a fan approached him and asked why he would use the word "evil" in his nickname.

 His early career was highlighted by a split decision win over former Strikeforce and WEC veteran Harris Sarmiento on March 12, 2011, earning himself the lightweight strap for the Hawaii-based X-1 promotion.